devsecops/forecast/docs/02_Architecture.md

 ##Humans are Optional
 Too many security tools require a lot of human intervention, we'll start with a design that makes it possible to reduce human effort from the inception of the project.

+##Simple Alert Workflow
+Avoid building complicated workflows in Forecast, it should be kept simple to achieve its purpose and hand-off alerts to other tools for escalated correlation and handling.